Using bison

 I am going to focus on the two main arguments of a lexer for a

-re-entrant parser, the one with YYSTYPE
+re-entrant parser, the one with YYSTYPE type has the same function

-should work without more changes; the one with YYLTYPE
+should work without more changes; the one with YYLTYPE is optional,

 and depends if you do not use locations in the grammar file, and it

-has the same function as yylloc
+has the same function as yylloc.

-can be changed to any name if the parser is a push
+The name of yylex can be changed to any name if the parser is a push

-parser, otherwise it must stay as yylex
+parser, otherwise it must stay as yylex since it is the default

-function name that yyparse
+function name that yyparse uses.

 Changes in yypush_parse